9999years/i-c-the-light/readme.md

 Unit tests.

-I have a tentative 100% test coverage, in that 100% of the functions are covered—there’s definitely the chance that edge cases are not covered.
+I have a tentative 100% test coverage (update: lol), in that 100% of the functions are covered—there’s definitely the chance that edge cases are not covered.

 #### `icthelight.c`